Replicating Human Motivated Reasoning Studies with LLMs: LLM Parameters and Prompts

 \subsection{Dropped Models}

-In addition to the 7 models analyzed in this study, 6 other models were considered.
+In addition to the 5 models analyzed in this study, 5 other models were considered.
 OpenAI's o1-mini, while used previously to benchmark political bias \cite{Yang_Menczer_2025} was depreciated\footnote{\url{https://platform.openai.com/docs/deprecations}} and full data was not collected.
+Additionally, Anthropic's claude3.5haiku was also depreciated during the course of the study\footnote{\url{https://platform.claude.com/docs/en/about-claude/model-deprecations}}.
 Similarly, Gemini 1.5 Flash, also used in assessing political bias \cite{Proma_Pate_Druckman_Ghoshal_He_Hoque_2025} was also depreciated\footnote{\url{https://ai.google.dev/gemini-api/docs/changelog}}.
 Google's Gemini 2.0 Flash-Exp, an experimental ``thinking'' version of Gemini 2.0 Flash, has a response per day maximum of 500 for lower tiers, making it unable to complete one full study in a day.
-The on-device models -- Mistral 7B, Deepseek-llm-7B-chat, and Deepseek-llm-67B -- were all run but further analysis revealed high non-response rates with regards to providing numeric answers to the questions posed and / or an inability to complete the generation under the 1000 token threshold.
-As such, these three models were dropped.
+Deepseek models were also considered but ultimately dropped as well.